Alibaba Stock Hits 4-Year High on Investor Confidence in AI Expansion

-Alibaba Group shares surged over 8% this week as investors cheered the Chinese tech giant’s aggressive push to expand its artificial intelligence capabilities and reduce reliance on U.S. chipmakers.
-The company’s Hong Kong-listed shares rose 5.9% to HK$151.80 (about US$19.49), marking their highest level since November 2021, while U.S.-listed BABA stock climbed past $155 on the chart.
+Alibaba Group shares are up about 10% since the rally began last week, with buying momentum accelerating as investors cheer the company’s aggressive push into artificial intelligence and its shift away from U.S. chip reliance.
+The company’s Hong Kong-listed shares climbed 5.9% to HK$151.80 (about US$19.49), their highest level since November 2021, while U.S.-listed BABA stock has now pushed through $158, marking its strongest level in nearly four years.

-Around 80% of the funds will go into boosting Alibaba’s cloud backbone, expanding data centers, upgrading infrastructure, and strengthening services to handle the rising wave of AI demand.
-The rest will support its push into international e-commerce, reinforcing the company’s twin growth engines of cloud and global retail.
+Roughly 80% of the new funding will go toward reinforcing Alibaba’s cloud backbone, expanding data centers, upgrading infrastructure, and enhancing services to support the surging wave of AI demand.
+The rest will fuel its global e-commerce arm, strengthening the company’s twin growth pillars of cloud and international retail.

 AI Boom Powers Alibaba’s Cloud Growth